04.6 Risks - EV fire while charging

 DC charging

 Due to the large power supply required for DC charging, unit installations are electrically engineered & signed off by local power authority.
-Risk of emergency responders encountering non-compliant DC units very low.
+The risk of responders encountering non-compliant DC units is very low.

 Best practice with EV fire connected to charging